HallmarcDotNet

 Also, please do not ask me about my willingness to accept a short-term contract if you are unclear about my compensation requirements.
 (Again, listed above, thanks.)

-Further, if you are contacting me about an opportunity in the Saint Louis area, but you are not located in the region, please be prepared to tell me what you and your firm have to offer that will demonstrate to the client company (and me, of course) that you are a better supplier of technical resources than a local competitor is.
+Further, if you are a third-party recruiter contacting me about an opportunity, but you are not located in the same region as your client, please be prepared to tell me what you and your firm have to offer that will demonstrate to the client company (and me, of course) that you are a better supplier of technical leadership than is a local competitor.
 I will not work with an out-of-the-area firm if it has no prior connections with a local client, or some other rationale.

 Having said all that...